yacinedev7/outspace/README.md

 Automatically extract up to 5000 members from any single Facebook group you are a member of into a CSV file.
-Utilize extracted data to generate quality leads. python code
+Utilize extracted data to generate quality leads. python code rin outspace.exe file in dist file  to start